BryanJacobs/FIDO2Applet/docs/security_model.md

 the "malware" case above. **If not**, then we are in an interesting situation.

-If you set the alwaysUv flag, the attacker needs to decrypt the on-device wrapping key.
+If you set the force-always-uv flag, the attacker needs to decrypt the on-device wrapping key.
 Without doing that, they can read incidentals like:
 - how many different resident keys are currently stored on the device
 - how long each key's RP ID is, if less than 32 characters